-The following chart summarizes the growth in our FPAUM and Contracted, not yet fee-paying AUM and the breakdown between private markets and absolute return strategies (\$ billion).
+The following chart summarizes the growth in our FPAUM and CNYFPAUM and the breakdown between private markets and absolute return strategies (\$ billion).

-1 Includes mark to market, insider capital.
-Other includes alternative credit and non fee-paying AUM, opportunistic strategies and is included in private markets CAGR.
+1 Other includes alternative credit and opportunistic strategies and is included in private markets CAGR.

 Fee-Paying AUM